tpulkit/txt2vid/README.md

 ## Installation Instructions

 NOTES:
-* For streaming demonstration, this setup assumes you will be working on a server-machine (**SM**) as a  receiver, and place where the code will run and generate the lip-synced video on the fly.
+* This setup assumes you will be working on a server-machine (**SM**) as a  receiver, and place where the decoding code will run and generate the lip-synced video on the fly.
 In reality, this receiver can be your own or another local machine (**LM**) if there is access to GPU.
   In that case, some installments and port-forwarding for playing